 Junior Elise Sommerhaug has been attending SCDS since fourth grade.
 She has participated in the Octagon since freshman year, starting out as a writer but moving to photography one year later.
 She enjoys playing volleyball and the violin inside and outside of school.
 Contact at firstname.lastname@example.org.

 When not at the pool or in school, freshman Emily Asperger loves eating and scrolling through Tik Tok.
 She has attended Country Day for seven years and is a first-year Octagon staffer.
 She swims competitively year round and has a passion for eating ice cream.
 She enjoys playing the violin and walking her two dogs.
 She is definitely still trying to figure out high school.
 Contact at email@example.com

-Junior Emily Cook is a reporter for the Octagon.
-She enjoys playing Zelda: Breath of the Wild and watching anime as well as TV shows.
+Senior Emily Cook is a page editor for the Octagon.
+She enjoys playing Zelda: Breath of the Wild and The Witcher 3: Wild Hunt, all while waiting impatiently for the next Marvel project to release.
 She likes writing feature and opinion stories.
-Her goals for the year are to figure out how to parallel park and draw better than a fifth-grader.
-Contact her via email at email@example.com and by phone at (916) 738-9725.
+Her goals for the year are to figure out how to get accepted to college and wake up when her alarm rings without sleeping through it.
+Contact her via email at firstname.lastname@example.org.

 As the sun rises on her last year of high school, senior Emma Boersma has slowly become less flesh and blood and more ice cream and coffee.
 Also — fun fact — she has used that same gross pencil case since she found it on the ground in Staples in sixth grade.
 One can often find her correcting people who pronounce La Croix like “Lah Kur-Oi,” promoting her YouTube channel, and defending the Oxford comma.
 Contact at email@example.com.